 The most widespread species in North America is the red fox, and others include the swift fox, arctic fox, kit fox, and gray fox.
 Foxes usually live in forested areas or may also be found in mountains, grasslands, and deserts.
 They dig burrows in the ground to make themselves a home — a safer place to store food and have their pups.
 Male foxes are known as dog foxes and females are called vixens.
 Most foxes have a musty, foul scent that comes from the glands at the base of their tails.

 What Eats Foxes?

-Animals like bears, mountain lions, birds like eagles, certain reptiles, wolves, and lynxes eat foxes.
-As for reptiles, only boas and pythons conveniently eat foxes because of their large body sizes – other snakes generally cannot feed on animals the size of foxes.
+Animals such as bears, mountain lions, birds including eagles, certain reptiles, wolves, and lynxes eat foxes.
+As for reptiles, only boas and pythons are capable of eating foxes because of their large body sizes — other snakes generally cannot feed on animals the size of foxes.

 Here is a list of animals that eat foxes:

 - Mountain lions

 Having talked about this solitary creature in general, let’s dive to check out animals that eat foxes below one by one.

 Mountain lions are only found in America and spread out from California to South America and Canada.
 These creatures are ambush predators and eat almost every prey, including foxes.
 The strength and speed of mountain lions make it easy for them to catch and kill foxes, especially when they go out in search of food.
 When a mountain lion aims for a fox, it tends to leap onto it from a hiding position, delivering a death blow to its neck.

 When it becomes too complex for leopards to catch other prey, they turn to foxes for a quick kill.
 Red foxes are usually larger than other foxes — unfortunately, they make an excellent meal for leopards.
 When the leopard sees the fox, it targets, moves towards it slowly and stealthily with its head low and legs bent, pounces on the prey before eating it.